mby74/MECHANISM-AI-Model-Library/README.md

 The **TLR4-mediated immune signaling pathway** is used as a testbed system, while the overall goal is to develop a generalizable AI-enabled scientific discovery platform.

----

 ## 2. Motivation

 Current AI-driven approaches in biology often optimize binding affinity but fail to predict functional outcomes (e.g., signaling response).
 Biological systems are nonlinear, multi-scale, and highly context-dependent.

-**MECHANISM-AI addresses this gap by linking** MECHANISM-AI addresses this gap by linking predicted molecular structures to multi-scale dynamics across molecular, receptor, signaling, cellular, and tissue levels, enabling the prediction of functional outcomes such as pathway activation, nonlinear signaling responses, and system-level behavior.
+**MECHANISM-AI addresses this gap by linking** predicted molecular structures to multi-scale dynamics across molecular, receptor, signaling, cellular, and tissue levels, enabling the prediction of functional outcomes such as pathway activation, nonlinear signaling responses, and system-level behavior.

 **Structure → Dynamics → Function**